wtkhoo/hugo-blog-cicd/README.md

 ## Overview

 This Terraform code deploys a CI/CD pipeline for hosting a static blog site using Hugo on AWS.
-The static blog site is deployed and hosted in a private S3 bucket.
+In a nutshell, the static blog site is deployed and hosted in a private S3 bucket.
 A CloudFront distribution is set up with the S3 bucket as an origin.
-The CloudFront distribution caches the content from S3 bucket and delivers the pages to the blog readers.
+The CloudFront distribution fetches and caches the content from S3 bucket and delivers the pages to the blog readers.

+![My blog site architecture](https://blog.wkhoo.com/images/hugo-blog-architecture_hu7acd83daea2e855bf8f43ae3c5d8625c_111154_800x640_fit_q50_box.jpeg)

 For more details, read my [blog post](https://blog.wkhoo.com/posts/hugo-blog-cicd-part1/).

-![My blog site architecture](https://blog.wkhoo.com/images/hugo-blog-architecture_hu7acd83daea2e855bf8f43ae3c5d8625c_111154_800x640_fit_q50_box.jpeg)

 ## Requirements